wendecoder/AIaaS/README.md

 # PredictoChain

 Welcome to PredictoChain, a comprehensive web application that integrates various prediction and analysis tools into a single platform.
-This project includes modules like HomeFortune, MedicoGnize, AniClassify, Sentix, CryptoRush and AI-Semantic Search, each serving a unique purpose in prediction, analysis, and entertainment.
+This project includes modules like MedicoGnize, AniClassify, Sentix, CryptoRush and AI-Semantic Search, each serving a unique purpose in prediction, analysis, and entertainment.

 ## Table of Contents
 - [Introduction](#introduction)